Body Fat Percentage Chart: Healthy Ranges by Age and Gender

 Several methods exist for estimating body fat percentage, ranging from clinical lab tests to home measurements.
 Each has different levels of accuracy, cost, and accessibility.

 Hydrostatic (Underwater) Weighing measures body density by comparing your weight on land to your weight submerged in water.
-Since fat is less dense than lean tissue, your underwater weight reveals your body composition.
-Accuracy is plus or minus 1.5 to 2.5 percent.
-It requires specialized equipment and is less commonly available than other methods, typically costing $40 to $75 per test.
+Since fat is less dense than lean tissue, the result can estimate body composition.
+It requires specialized equipment and is less commonly available than home methods.

 Bod Pod (Air Displacement Plethysmography) works similarly to underwater weighing but uses air displacement rather than water immersion.
-You sit inside an egg-shaped chamber for 3 to 5 minutes while sensors measure air volume displaced by your body.
-Accuracy is plus or minus 2 to 3 percent, and tests typically cost $30 to $75.
+You sit inside a chamber while sensors estimate body volume.
+It is easier than underwater weighing for many people, but results still depend on protocol and assumptions.

 Skinfold Calipers measure the thickness of pinched skin folds at 3 to 7 body sites.
 These measurements are plugged into equations to estimate total body fat.
-When performed by a trained professional, accuracy is plus or minus 3 to 4 percent.
-The main advantage is affordability (calipers cost $10 to $30) and repeatability, making them excellent for tracking changes over time even if the absolute number is less precise.
+Technique matters a lot, so skinfolds are most useful when the same trained person repeats the same protocol over time.

 Bioelectrical Impedance Analysis (BIA) is the technology used in most consumer body fat scales and handheld devices.
-It sends a small electrical current through your body and measures resistance to estimate body composition.
-Accuracy varies widely (plus or minus 3 to 8 percent) and results are significantly affected by hydration status, food intake, and time of day.
-For best results with BIA, measure at the same time each day, under the same conditions.
+It sends a small electrical current through your body and uses resistance to estimate body composition.
+Hydration, food intake, recent exercise, alcohol, sodium, and time of day can move the reading, so BIA is best treated as a trend tool under consistent conditions.

 Visceral Fat vs Subcutaneous Fat: Location Matters